 Ben may have been a perpetual wanderer, but he was never truly lost.
 If anything, it was in the thickets and brambles that he was fairly found and claimed.
-He always traveled with a sense of destination– if only the direction of his baying dogs, or the way the last bear went.
-While his trail twisted and turned like a meandering river, he was in many ways making a beeline away from the settlements, the crowds, the niceties and responsibilities of domestic life.
+He always traveled with a sense of destination– if only the direction of his baying dogs or the way the last bear went.
+While his trail twisted and turned like a meandering river, he was, in many ways making a beeline away from the settlements, the crowds, the niceties, and the responsibilities of domestic life.
 And likewise, he was always aiming for a place.
-A place of refuge…. and hopefully, of redemption.
+A place of refuge… and hopefully, of redemption.

-Whether out of love or lust, personal loneliness or accepted convention, Benjamin Lilly tried marriage two different times.
+Whether out of love or lust, personal loneliness, or accepted convention, Benjamin Lilly tried marriage twice.
 But what person’s feast is another’s poison.
-What fits some men like a glove is to others a straightjacket of habit, chore, and constraint.
+What fits some men like a glove is, to others, a straightjacket of habit, chore, and constraint.

-It seems that for Lilly “tying the knot” meant being tightly secured with a rope, trussed-up like a hog.
-It meant having a fellow’s movements restricted, his natural tendencies and urges subdued, his options limited.
+It seems that for Lilly, “tying the knot” meant being tightly secured with a rope, trussed up like a hog.
+It meant having a fellow’s movements restricted, his natural tendencies and urges subdued, and his options limited.

-Ben wed his first wife Lelia in Louisiana in the 1880s, a woman he came to call a “daughter of Gomorrah.”
-She complained, among other things, that the chores never got done…. and that she needed his attention.
+Ben wed his first wife, Lelia, in Louisiana in the 1880s, a woman he came to call a “daughter of Gomorrah.”
+She complained, among other things, that the chores never got done… and that she needed his attention.
 But married or not, he continued to take his cues from the scent on the wind and any tracks found nearby, from the noisy admonitions of migrating waterfowl and the unsated hunger of his soul.
 He would take off at the drop of a hat, accompanied by a pack of 20 or more dogs.
-It was the “call of the wild” that beckoned him away, the forest sirens’ irresistible songs.
+The “call of the wild” beckoned him away, the forest sirens’ irresistible songs.

-According to Dobie, one day his wife asked him to go out and shoot a troublesome chicken hawk.
-A year later he showed back up, and his wife naturally wanted to know what could have possibly happened to him.
+According to Dobie, one day, his wife asked him to go out and shoot a troublesome chicken hawk.
+A year later, he showed up, and his wife naturally wanted to know what could have happened to him.
 “That hawk kept a-flyin’,” was all he supposedly said.
-Long afterward Mrs. Acklin, proprietor of the general store in San Lorenzo, remembers Lilly doing his best to remain unaffected after receiving a letter from one of his grown kids.
+Long afterward, Mrs. Acklin, proprietor of the general store in San Lorenzo, remembers Lilly doing his best to remain unaffected after receiving a letter from one of his grown kids.
 “Mother died last week,” it said in part.
-“She set a place at the table for you every meal,” for what had been some 16 years.
+“She set a place at the table for you every meal” for what had been some 16 years.

-Lilly’s contradictions, like everything else about him, were substantial and profound.
-He was righteous enough never to work or hunt on Sundays, and yet he was capable of neglecting his family…. and abandoning his wife when she needed him most.
-“Why can’t we just live in harmony?” she reportedly asked one morning, as they sat at the deathbed of their young son Dick.
+Like everything else about him, Lilly’s contradictions were substantial and profound.
+He was righteous enough never to work or hunt on Sundays, and yet he was capable of neglecting his family… and abandoning his wife when she needed him most.
+“Why can’t we just live in harmony?” she reportedly asked one morning as they sat at the deathbed of their young son Dick.
 Ben responded by saying that there was no longer anything left between them and then walked out the door for the last time.
 It was said that Lelia was a little crazy already when he met her, but his years away– and his leaving her at such a traumatic time– was no doubt a major factor in her later spending some thirty years under wraps in an institution for the mentally insane.

 Lilly remarried in 1890, to a woman named Mary.
 As in his first relationship, when it came to his apportioning of attention and time, family came in a distant second.
 It seemed he preferred the attention and flattery of strangers to the comforts of loved ones and home, and that he preferred the solitude of the chase above all.
 Eleven years later he had once again moved off, taking his dogs with him, but never going back for his wife and three kids.
 It wasn’t that he was incapable of loyalty, but his was to the freedom of an unfettered life, with neither rules nor rent.
 His ultimate fealty was to the rugged canyon and wide-open spaces, to the baying of hounds and a trail perfumed with mountain lion scent.